cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - The HTTP call was successful.
+     - The HTTP call was successful
    * - ``404 Not Found``
-     - The query handle does not match any current query.
+     - The query handle does not match any current query
    * - ``409 Conflict``
-     - The query results was already downloaded.
+     - The query results were already downloaded

 Hive Table Schema
 -----------------